JorgeEOP/AccountService/README.md

     1.  `curl -X POST localhost:8080/customer/newAccount -H 'Content-type:application/json' -d '{"customerId": 1741900320602, "initialCredit": 100}' `
     2.  `curl -X POST localhost:8080/customer/getInfo -H 'Content-type:application/json' -d '1741900320602' `

-You can also use the UI provided in a different Repository.
+2. Use the UI provided in a different Repository.

 ## Available Customers
 The Service comes with some pre defined customers and information about their accounts.